karatelabs/karate/karate-netty/README.md

 On each incoming HTTP request, the `Scenario` expressions are evaluated in order, starting from the first one within the `Feature`.
 If the expression evaluates to `true`, the body of the `Scenario` is evaluated and the HTTP response is returned.

-> It is good practice to have the last `Scenario` in the file with `true` as the description expression, so that it can act as a 'catch-all' and log or throw an error / `404 Not Found` in response.
+> It is good practice to have the last `Scenario` in the file with an empty description, (which will evaluate to `true`) so that it can act as a 'catch-all' and log or throw an error / `404 Not Found` in response.

 ## Request Matching